 Punching bags come in several different forms.
 A speed bag isn’t great for developing your kicks but can be great for developing reaction time and hand speeds.
 For all-round technique development, a standard heavy bag is often the go to choice, but there may be certain skills which can be more finely tuned with other ones.

 Heavy bags are most widely used because these give the best training experience – the area for hitting is large and you can hit the bag with maximum power without hurting yourself.
 Heavy bags are usually hung with a chain from the ceiling for maximum impact.
 A wall bracket can be used as well.
 They are generally made for developing overall striking techniques.
 Usually, heavy bags have a cylindrical shape, but there can be some exceptions as well.
-A good weight for a heavy bag is typically between 70 and 150 pounds (30to 70 kg).
+A good weight for a heavy bag is typically around 110 pounds (50kg), but anything between 70 and 150 pounds (30 to 70 kg) is usually fine, depending on where and how hard you train.
+The heavier the bag, the less movement, hence harder training.
 These bags are usually used by boxers, kickboxers, Muay Thai, and also MMA practitioners.

 Round Heavy Bag